RibbonCommunications/webrtc-js-sdk/docs/ribbon-webrtc-doc.md

 set to `false`, WebRTC operation will occur as normal on the local machine.

 Setting proxy mode is a required step for being able to use the Proxy functionality.
-This is the last step, after setting a channel and initializing the remote endpoint.
+It is recommended that this is the last step, after setting a channel and initializing the remote endpoint.
 Proxy mode cannot be changed if there is an on-going call.

 On completion, this API will trigger a [proxy:change][134] event on success.
 The [proxy.getProxyMode][135] or [proxy.getInfo][136]